Champions League: Can Liverpool Deliver After Domestic Glory?

 • The Myth: Premier League champions are always strong Champions League bets.

-• The Reality: In the Champions League, teams get tested differently; tactics shift, schedules pile up, and weak spots in defense show fast.
+• The Reality: In the Champions League, teams get tested differently; tactics shift, schedules pile up, and weak spots in defence show fast.

 • Why It Matters: Recognising the gap between hype and real performance helps you avoid wasting money on bets driven by emotion, not stats.